mchandra/Bolt/example_problems/electronic_boltzmann/pdcoo2/L_1.0_1.25_tau_ee_inf_tau_eph_inf_DC/README.txt

     - Change p_dim (if switching between 1D and 2D representation in p-space)
 3. initialize : No change
 4. main : No change
-5. boundary_conditions : No change
+i5. boundary_conditions : No change

+PdCoO2 works only with the polar2D grid in momentum space for the moment.